 Dumb Fashion Things That I Like

 You know when you have a massive spot on your forehead and you apply loads of red lipstick in an attempt to draw people's attention away from the spot?
-I feel like Dion Lee's SS16 face jewellery – or any eccentric 'accessory' on the catwalk in general – is a similar distraction technique, but for hiding boring clothes instead of spots.
+I feel like Dion Lee's SS16 face jewellery – or any eccentric 'accessory' on the catwalk in general – serves as a similar distraction technique, but for hiding boring clothes instead of spots.
 Regardless, I am a big fan of this look, which basically says, "I am too glam to eat, drink or use my facial muscles."
 So.
-FASHION.
+Fashion.

-The Charlotte Simone 'Huggy' is beautiful, a bit daft and pretty impractical, so I fell in love with it immediately.
+The Charlotte Simone 'Huggy' is beautiful, a bit daft and pretty impractical so, naturally, I fell in love with it immediately.
 The Huggy is described online as a "versatile snood", so you can obviously wear it around your neck like any other snood, but this one is superbly stretchy and seems to be best worn over the shoulders.
 This sort of fluffy upper-arm constriction automatically makes the Huggy very chic – like all of the best fashion pieces, it looks cute, makes women feel slightly inhibited and costs £350! ***Adds to mental wishlist***